Teoscar Hernández Player Props: Mariners vs. Twins

 - The pitching staff for the Twins has a collective 9.7 K/9, the first-best in MLB.

-- The Twins' 3.73 team ERA ranks second across all MLB pitching staffs.
+- The Twins have a 3.71 team ERA that ranks second across all league pitching staffs.

-- The Twins give up the fifth-fewest home runs in baseball (102 total, 1.1 per game).
+- Twins pitchers combine to give up the seventh-fewest home runs in baseball (108 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.